KFC advertising: Promotional tie-ins and corporate sponsorships

 In 2013, WPP's BrandZ valued the brand at US$10 billion.

-Between November 1998 and January 2000, KFC US teamed with Nintendo, Game Freak and 4 Kids Entertainment in a Pokémon tie-in.
+Between November 1998 and January 2000, KFC US teamed with Nintendo, Game Freak and 4Kids Entertainment in a Pokémon tie-in.
 Pokémon themed promotional days were held, Pokémon Beanie Babies were sold, and Pokémon toys were given away free with children's meals.
 In 1999, PepsiCo signed a $2 billion agreement with Lucasfilm in order to market Star Wars themed meals in its KFC and Pizza Hut chains.

 Since 2010, KFC has sponsored the KFC Yum!
 Center in Louisville.
 In Australia, KFC has sponsored the Big Bash League Twenty20 cricket tournament and Twenty20 international matches since 2003.

 In December 2018, KFC, in partnership with Enviro-Log, created a firelog that smells like fried chicken with KFC's 11 herbs and spices.
 The logs sold out online within hours of their debut.

 KFC teamed up with Crocs in 2020 to create "KFC Crocs," a collaborative line of shoes presented tongue-in-cheek as haute couture.
 The shoes made their debut at Christian Cowan's presentation in the 2020 New York Fashion Week, where they were modeled by South Korean artist MLMA.
 MLMA also starred in a commercial for the shoes, which were distributed to celebrities like Kim Kardashian before being made available for sale to the general public.

+In December 2020, KFC UK and Ireland in partnership with Cooler Master announced the "KFConsole", which would be a gaming console "capable of running games at top-level specs, all on top of keeping your meal warm for you to enjoy during your gaming experience".
+The console would include a patented "Chicken Chamber", which utilizes the heat and airflow system of the console to heat fried chicken.
+No further announcement has been made regarding a product release.